 - Wrong usage of brand guidelines

-The list goes on and on.
-In order to avoid these pitfalls, a well-thought-out Content Governance model will help you assign responsibilities, create consistent content workflows, and produce a unique company message throughout all your media.
+A well-thought-out content governance model will help you assign responsibilities, create consistent content workflows, and produce a unique company message throughout all your media.

 In the following section, we’ll describe the way this goal is achieved.
 Then we’ll add Content Governance examples and plan templates in the download section.